giulio-derasmo/MySQL-MongoDB-HR-Database/README.md

-# MySQL-MongoDB-HR-Database
-University project on build a database using existing dataset on DBMS like MySQL and MongoDB
+# Human Resources Database building for MySQL and MongoDB